Julicraft44/GainXP/README.md

 to-high-end: "The maximum of xp levels are 24791"

-success-sender-add: "You added %amount xp to a player"
+success-sender-add: "You added %amount xp to %tar_name"

-success-target-add: "You gain %amount xp from a player"
+success-target-add: "You gain %amount xp from %send_name"

-success-sender-rem: "You removed %amount xp from a player"
+success-sender-rem: "You removed %amount xp from %tar_name"

 success-target-rem: "You lose %amount xp"

-success-sender-drop: "You dropped %amount to a player"
+success-sender-drop: "You dropped %amount to %tar_name"

-success-target-drop: "You gain %amount from a player"
+success-target-drop: "You gain %amount from a %send_name"

 # Coming Soon
 - xp see Player (Can show you the xp level of a player)

-- More configuration

 - (Clean up some code)